-- 1 Remove the shock from the bike and clean it thoroughly.
+- Remove the shock from the bike and clean it thoroughly.
 Check and record the compression and rebound adjustment settings.
 Back both adjustments out all the way.
 Measure and record the set length (installed length) of the spring.
 Remove the spring. - 2 Follow standard rebuild procedures as outlined in your maintenance manual.
 Use safety glasses.
-Begin disassembly.

-Clamp the shock in a vise, remove the nitrogen and the valve core (if applicable).
-If your shock has a bladder, remove it by first depressing the bladder cap about 10 mm (7/16") to expose the circlip.
+Begin disassembly by clamping the shock in a vise.
+Remove the nitrogen and the valve core (if applicable).
+If your shock has a bladder, remove it by first depressing the bladder cap about 10mm (7/16") to expose the circlip.
 You can place a socket over the valve stem and tap on the socket to avoid bending the stem.
 Remove the circlip, then the cap with the bladder attached. - 3 Remove the end cap from the shock body.
 There are two basic types: screwed-on and pressed-on.
-The screwed-on type usually requires a special wrench, (most notably Ohlins and WP).
-The pressed-on type (typical Showa and KYB) must be tapped off with a sharp chisel.
-Tap it off evenly. - 4 Once removed, depress the seal head assembly.
-Use Race Tech's Seal Head Tool (p/n TSSS 01).
-This will expose the circlip(s).
-Remove the circlip(s) with a small screwdriver. - Next remove the shaft assembly from the body by gently tapping upward on the shaft eyelet with a plastic mallet.
+Most KYB's use the pressed-on type and must be tapped off with a sharp chisel.
+Tap it off evenly. - 4 Once removed, the seal head assembly must be depressed.
+Using the Seal Head Tool (TSSS 01) is much easier.
+This will expose the circlip.
+Remove the circlip with a small screwdriver. - 5 Next remove the shaft assembly from the body by gently tapping upward on the shaft eyelet with a plastic mallet.
 Pour out the old fluid and dispose of properly.
 Clean the body with solvent and set it aside to dry. - 6 CAUTION: THIS NEXT STEP IS CRITICAL AND SHOULD ONLY BE DONE BY A QUALIFIED SUSPENSION TECHNICIAN.
 Remove the nut.
-On KYB and Showa units you must first grind or file off some of the peening on the end of the shaft.
-This peening is there to insure that the nut does not come off during use.
-On Showa's it serves a second function; it holds the rebound adjustment assembly into the center of the shaft.
-(See Fig. 1)
+You must first grind or file away the peening on the end of the shaft.
+This peening is there to insure that the nut does not come off during use. (figure 1) - 7 Disassemble the valving stack, lay it out in the exact order and orientation that it comes off the shaft.
+Clean all the parts including the inside of the shock shaft where the rebound mechanism is.
+Blow it out using compressed air, being sure to wear safety glasses. - 8 Clean and inspect all the parts including the seal, the shaft, shaft bushing, o-rings and the bottom-out bumper.
+If the bottom-out bumper is cracked or worn, replace it.
+Grease the seal and reassemble the shaft up to the base plate.
+Surface and clean the base plate and install it on the shaft.
+NOTE: On some models there is a Base Plate Washer that goes on the shaft before the base plate and it must be reinstalled.